 External Evaluation (ESG Factors)

-It has been selected as a constituent stock in all ESG indices of Japanese stocks adopted by the Government Pension Investment Fund (GPIF).
+ESG indices for Japanese equities adopted by the Government Pension Investment Fund (GPIF).

 FTSE Blossom Japan